Erik McCree: Utah Jazz (2017–2018)

-On December 21, 2017, McGree signed a two-way contract with the Utah Jazz, replacing Eric Griffin's spot on the team.
+On December 21, 2017, McCree signed a two-way contract with the Utah Jazz, replacing Eric Griffin's spot on the team.
 Throughout the rest of the season, McCree would end up splitting his playing time between the Jazz and their NBA G League affiliate, the Salt Lake City Stars.
 McCree would make his official NBA debut on February 5, 2018, playing at around 2 minutes in a 133–109 blowout win over the New Orleans Pelicans.

 VL Pesaro (2018–2019)

 On August 1, 2018, McCree signed a deal with the Italian club VL Pesaro.

 BCM Gravelines-Dunkerque (2019–2020)

 On July 26, 2019, he has signed with BCM Gravelines-Dunkerque of the French LNB Pro A.

 Bakkan Bears (2020)

 On October 6, 2020, he signed with Bakken Bears of Basketligaen.

 BCM Gravelines-Dunkerque (2020–2021)

 On October 28, 2020, McCree returned to BCM Gravelines-Dunkerque after playing in two games with the Bakken Bears, signing with the team for the rest of the 2020–2021 season.
 He averaged 13.8 points, 6.7 rebounds, 3.4 assists and 1.0 steal per game.